 Inclement weather can throw a wrench in your dog’s exercise routine.
 Hot days, cold days, and rainy days make it difficult to get outside for long periods of time, and may even pose health risks.
 Here are some indoor dog exercises you and your pup can do to burn off steam and stay in shape.

 - Hide-and-Seek.
-Hide-and-seek gets your dog moving and provides mental stimulation.
+Indoor games like hide-and-seek get your dog moving and provides mental stimulation.
 You can also work in a game of chase.

 - Tug.
 Games of tug, when played properly, build muscle and the human-animal bond.
 Most dogs enjoy tug, and there are a wide variety of tug toys available.

 - Agility.
-When we think of agility, we usually think of outdoor courses or large indoor agility spaces.
-However, you can make your own agility course with household supplies, such as broom handles, boxes, Hula-Hoops, and ottomans.
-Practice your agility skills at home, or consider joining a local club with an indoor agility space.
+When we think of agility, we usually think of outdoor courses or large indoor spaces.
+However, you can practice at home.
+You even make your own course, using equipment made for the sport or using household supplies, such as broom handles, boxes, Hula-Hoops, and ottomans.
+Alternatively, consider joining a local club with an indoor agility space.